ZoneMinder/zoneminder/README.txt

 relocate it.
 Moving your mouse over a point will highlight the corresponding entry in the points table and vice versa.

-To  add a new point, click on the '+' next to the point  entry in  the  point  table.
+To  add a new point, click on the `+' next to the point  entry in  the  point  table.
 This will add another  point  directly between that and the next point.
-To delete a point, select it, and  then click on the '-' link.
-The 'X' that appears  in  the same area just allows you to deselect that point and leave  it in  the  same place.
+To delete a point, select it, and  then click on the `-` link.
+The `X' that appears  in  the same area just allows you to deselect that point and leave  it in  the  same place.
 You can make zones almost any  shape  you like;  except  that zones may not self-intersect  (i.e.  edges